Massive Funding for Quantum Leap! D-Wave Quantum's Growth Just Got a Boost - YANoticias

 ### Market Trends and Financial Insights

-– **Market Capitalization**: Currently at $1.2 billion, D-Wave’s valuation reflects its potential in the rapidly growing quantum sector.
+– **Market Capitalisation**: Currently at £1.2 billion, D-Wave’s valuation reflects its potential in the rapidly growing quantum sector.

 – **Trading Volume**: With an average trading volume of 18,326,970, the stock’s liquidity indicates active investor participation.